adieuleveutteam/adieuleveutteam.github.io/_news/announcement_5.md

 related_posts: false
 ---

-:boom: Aymeric is has obtained his tenure as a Professor in Statistics and Learning!
+:boom: Aymeric has obtained his tenure as a Professor in Statistics and Learning!